 Easy ways to add fruit and veg to kids’ party food

-Grace Willis from Happy Little Eaters shares some ideas on how to put on a nutritious and delicious spread...
+Do you want to host a children's party which isn't just a beige buffet of freezer food and pork-based snacks?
+Then Grace Willis from Happy Little Eaters is here to share some ideas on how to put on a nutritious and delicious spread that children will love...

-With only smaller gatherings being allowed under current social distancing guidelines, why not serve fish tacos (recipe below) where both kids and parents can get involved, providing the perfect opportunity for parents to role-model happy eating habits?
+Preparing something like fish tacos where both kids and parents can get involved, provides the perfect opportunity for parents to role-model happy eating habits.
 Serve 'family-style', where everyone can help themselves to add an extra layer of fun.
 ‘This is a great meal as children are presented with something familiar (the fish fingers) but other elements are available should they wish to try with no pressure,’ says Grace.
 She recommends we get less hung up on ‘what’ they eat, but think more long-term about regular exposure to new food so they start to get more familiar with foods - a step on the way to acceptance.

-Why not serve the tacos in little serving bowls and pots like these to make it even more colourful and attractive to little eyes?
+Why not serve the tacos and other elements in the iridescent paper trays to make the spread even more colourful and attractive to little eyes?